cdrummey216/whoami/complexityofnow.md

 ## Complexity

+### Living
+What is 'living'?
+How to live?
+Living is a persistent state of being, a state that requires a response to stimuli at all times.
+The manner in which the self responds to a stimulus at the present moment is ultimately an opportunity to meet the ideal self.
+At each opportunity to respond, therefore, the self must choose how to respond.
+In this way, the various means by which the self is externalized (i.e. self expression) that occur over a lifetime represent the identity of the self.

+Living with complexity means that, not only is the self asking 'Is this the ideal?' at every opporunity, but also its will is threatened to be overcome by an irrational, persistent need.
+Addiction, trauma, and contradictory thought patterns will disrupt the self's ability to respond adequately in real-time.
+In such circumstance, an individual is experiencing intrusive thoughts that deviate the self along the path to the ideal.

 ### 06/16/2021 ~20:00

 *He stood silent in front of his chair in his garage.
 The low light from the lightbulb behind him cast a long shadow across the floor to the front of the garage, where a shelf with paint cans was located.
 On the second shelf from the top, stood three cans.
 They hadn't moved in months.
 A can of grey spray paint with the words "PRIMER 2x" was next to two stout cans stacked on top of each other.
 The can on top was the shorter of the two and said "Finishing Paste" in black across a bright yellow background.
 The lower can was also yellow, and read in big letters across the front "Wood Stain".*